worthbak/inventory-checker-app/docs/index.md

 InventoryWatch is free, and does not collect any identifiable information about you.
 Anonymized usage statistics are collected.

+### System requirements?

+macOS Big Sur 11.5 or newer.
+InventoryWatch is built with SwiftUI.

 ---

 ## Ready to go?